 Custody Battle over Your Dog

 Like many caring dog owners, Stanley and Linda Perkins of San Diego, Calif., dote on their Pointer-Greyhound mix, Gigi.
-But in the late ‘90s, when the couple decided to split, a two-year canine custody battled ensued, racking up thousands of dollars in legal fees and taking up almost half of the three-day divorce trial.
+But when the couple decided to split, a two-year canine custody battled ensued, racking up thousands of dollars in legal fees and taking up almost half of the three-day divorce trial.

 To clinch the case for her client, Sandra Morris, a family law attorney representing Mrs. Perkins, decided to use a tactic that worked in several successful child custody cases.
 Morris shot a day-in-the-life video of Gigi, showing the adopted dog going for walks, sleeping under the desk, and playing on the beach.
 It worked.
 A superior court judge awarded Mrs. Perkins permanent canine custody.